-Dr. Ingrid Leijten, LL.M. is an assistant professor at the Department of Constitutional and Administrative Law of the Leiden University Faculty of Law.
+Dr. Ingrid Leijten, LLM MA is an assistant professor at the Department of Constitutional and Administrative Law of the Leiden University Faculty of Law.

 Leiden Law Blog

-In 2015, Ingrid Leijten completed her PhD research in the field of human rights.
+In 2015, Ingrid Leijten completed her PhD research in the field of fundamental rights.
 This research was funded by the Netherlands Organisation for Scientific Research (NWO) and supervised by Professor Janneke Gerards (Chair of Fundamental Rights Law, Utrecht University).
 Leijten is the author of Core Socio-Economic Rights and the European Court of Human Rights, a monograph published by Cambridge University Press in 2018.
 She has been a visiting researcher at the Max Planck Institute for comparative Public Law and International Law in Heidelberg, Germany, the Human Rights Centre of Ghent University in Belgium, and the Humboldt University in Berlin.
-She is admitted as an attorney-at-law to the New York State Bar, a staff annotator at European Human Rights Cases (EHRC) and a deputy judge at the District Court of Rotterdam.
+Leijten is admitted as an attorney-at-law to the New York State Bar, and a deputy judge at the District Court of Rotterdam.
 She is part of the editorial board of the Nederlands Tijdschrift voor de Mensenrechten (Dutch Journal for Human Rights).

-Ingrid Leijten’s research deals with the protection of human rights at the international, European, and national level, with a particular focus on the European Convention on Human Rights (ECHR) and (international) social rights protection.
-She is interested in the idea and practice of fundamental rights at the international stage as well as in the modern constitutional and administrative state.
-Fascinated by the ever-intriguing role of courts amidst other powers, she investigates the internationalization and constitutionalization of public law.
+Ingrid Leijten’s research deals with the protection of fundamental rights at the international, European, national and local level, with a particular focus on the European Convention on Human Rights (ECHR) and social rights protection.
+Fascinated by the internationalization and constitutionalization of public law, she investigates the role of rights in relation to the work of different governmental powers.

-Other research projects deal with human rights interpretation and reasoning; the legislator and the (local) executive as human rights protectors; social security and fundamental property rights; and the relation between national and supranational rights protection.
-Her work appeared in, amongst others, the Human Rights Law Review, the German Law Journal, and the Tijdschrift voor Constitutioneel Recht, as well as in various edited volumes, such as Shaping Rights (CUP 2014).
-She also publishes case notes and blog posts, covering case law developments and other current human rights issues.
+Other projects deal with fundamental rights interpretation and reasoning; proportionality, reasonableness, and alternatives; the legislator and executive as fundamental rights protectors; social security and property rights, and the relation between national and supranational rights protection.
+Leijten’s work appeared in, amongst others, the Human Rights Law Review, the German Law Journal, and the Tijdschrift voor Constitutioneel Recht, as well as in various edited volumes, such as Shaping Rights (CUP 2014).
+She also publishes case notes and blog posts, covering case law developments and other current fundamental rights issues.
 Besides in the form of publications, Ingrid Leijten regularly presents her work at (international) conferences, seminars, and workshops, as well as to judges and government bodies.

-Ingrid Leijten teaches various courses in international and European human rights law and in constitutional law (LLB, LLM, and Advanced LLM level).
-These include European Human Rights Law; Human Rights Conceptions in a Pluralist World; Privatissimum European and International Human Rights Law; Principles of the Democratic Rechtsstaat; and Constitutional Law in a European Context.
-In addition, she supervises LLB and LLM theses on topics related to her research interests.
+Ingrid Leijten teaches various courses in constitutional law and in international and European human rights law (LLB, LLM, and Advanced LLM level).
+These include Principles of the Democratic Rechtsstaat; Constitutional Law in a European Context; European Human Rights Law; Human Rights Conceptions in a Pluralist World, and Privatissimum European and International Human Rights Law.
+In addition, she supervises LLB and (Adv.)
+LLM theses on topics related to her research interests.